lehins/django-smartfields/docs/source/index.rst

             Dependency(default=name_getter, processor=slugify)
         ])

-Here is what will happen in above example whenever a new instance of `Product` is created:
+Here is what will happen in above example whenever an instance of `Product` is created:

     * Whenever `Product` is initilized and `slug` field is empty, it will